 Whether it be a direct result of the impacts of Covid-19, or you’re just feeling burnt out, on autopilot, or feel you have been pouring from an empty cup, our workshops will provide you with the skills to handle the challenges of your day to day while balancing your mental wellness.

 PROFESSIONALS IN PRACTICE

-Develop the knowledge to identify utilizing DBT skills for clients/patients to use for specific problems in a specific context, and employ strategies for motivating clients/patients to engage in these skills, reducing emotional vulnerability and intense emotional reactions by linking skills use to the goals of clients/patients.
+Develop the knowledge to identify utilizing DBT skills for clients/patients to use for specific problems in a particular context, and employ strategies for motivating clients/patients to engage in these skills, reducing emotional vulnerability and intense emotional reactions by linking skills used to the goals of clients/patients.

-We will help create a workplace that is happier, healthier and more creative.
-By providing a toolkit that is proven to foster a greater sense of resilience, we ensure the emotional intelligence you gain can be incorporated into your organization for sustained change and continued success.
+We will help create a happier, healthier and more creative workplace.
+By providing a toolkit proven to foster a greater sense of resilience, we ensure the emotional intelligence you gain can be incorporated into your organization for sustained change and continued success.
 All skills acquired are transferable from the corporate environment to home life.